The Bluff Lake Nature Center site is under construction!

 Coming down from the prairie area to the outfall, there is another considerable slope that has water runoff ruts and a running slope varying between 6-9%.

-Work We’ve Done:
+Work We’ve Done/Are Working On:

 Bluff Lake is engaging with groups who represent people with various abilities, including people who use wheelchairs.
 Our staff has conducted site visits, audits, surveys, and interviews to shed a brighter light on the accessibility issues that make our site difficult to navigate and enjoy.
 Results of this engagement include the changes to our portapottie, including adding pavers for easier access to the ADA compliant portapottie by the amphitheater.